 From commercial office space to school buildings, property management and maintenance teams are coping with new water monitoring challenges caused by physical distancing measures and empty buildings.

 Before lockdown measures were enforced and schools were emptied, the forward thinking maintenance team at Tollgate School, Grand Erie School Board anticipated the need to adapt its water monitoring strategy.
 They decided to install cellular connected smart building sensors at their school buildings.

 One day after the school was vacated due to lockdowns, (potential) disaster struck.

-Early in the morning, a maintenance worker received a leak alert on his phone that was sent from the Flowie water flow sensor.
+Early in the morning, a maintenance worker received a leak alert on his phone that was sent from the AlertAQ water intelligence platform.
 It turns out that there was a cushion tank leak that was causing hundreds of gallons of water per hour.

 Within hours, the leak was repaired and the water stopped.

 If the leak had not been stopped, the school could have ended up paying thousands of dollars in repair costs not to mention the bill for all the wasted water.
 Savings are estimated to be $50,000 a year.